 Born in Pétion-Ville, Haiti in 1979, Chrisphonte grew up in New York.
 Daughter of Haitian immigrants that had prospered under the violent Duvalier regime, her family experienced a reversal of fortunes in their new country.
 As a student in New York City public schools, she experienced the violent hysteria created by the American Red Cross's discriminatory 4H policy which blamed Haitians, homosexuals, heroin addicts and hemophiliacs for causing AIDS.
 At the age of 11, she was physically beaten-up by five male classmates on the corner of Kings Highway and Flatbush Avenue.
-Isolated and ostracized, Chrisphonte turned to an abandoned box of old college textbooks and her father's multilingual record collection.
+Isolated and ostracized, Chrisphonte turned to an abandoned box of old university textbooks and her father's multilingual record collection.

 Chrisphonte is heavily influenced by Haitian writer Frankétienne and griot Maurice Sixto.
-Her writing is nourished by research and work throughout France, Belgium, Germany, Canada, Uruguay, Peru, Colombia and Brazil with a desire to understand how members of the African diaspora are reconciling the criminalization of the black body.
-Assertions of negritude are juxtaposed with recurring themes of black degradation and triumph.
+Her writing is nourished by research and work throughout France, Belgium, Germany, Canada, Uruguay, Peru, Colombia and Brazil with a desire to understand how members of the African diaspora are reconciling the criminalization of the Black body.
+Assertions of negritude are juxtaposed with recurring themes of Black degradation and triumph.
 Chrisphonte criticizes the institutional protection of disenfranchisement and powerlessness.
-She also explores the causes of black degradation while offering tools to circumvent oppressive realities.
+She also explores the causes of Black degradation while offering tools to circumvent oppressive realities.
 Eugene Ionesco’s wonderful world of the absurd creeps into her characters from time-to-time as does Molière’s subversive attack on bourgeois hypocrisy.